 We climbed up to Fort Mackinac, an 18th-century fur-trade depot whose soldiers eventually were put to work taking care of tourists, and had lunch on the terrace of the Tea Room, 150 feet above the harbor.

-The next day we crossed the Straits of Mackinac on the 5-mile-long Mackinac Bridge, suspended 15 stories above the
+The next day we crossed the Straits of Mackinac on the 5-mile-long Mackinac Bridge, suspended 15 stories above the water.

-At its feet, we spent the day watching demonstrations and reenactments at Colonial Michilimackinac, a palisade fort built by the French in 1715 and today restored and staffed by interpreters who portray the year 1775, when it was controlled by the British.
+In Mackinaw City, we spent the day watching demonstrations and reenactments at Colonial Michilimackinac, a palisade fort built by the French in 1715 and today restored and staffed by interpreters who portray the year 1775, when it was controlled by the British.